lightning/bolts/02-peer-protocol.md

   - `max_accepted_htlcs` is greater than 483.
   - it considers `feerate_per_kw` too small for timely processing or unreasonably large.
   - `funding_pubkey`, `revocation_basepoint`, `htlc_basepoint`, `payment_basepoint`, or `delayed_payment_basepoint`
-are not valid DER-encoded compressed secp256k1 pubkeys.
+are not valid secp256k1 pubkeys in compressed format.
   - `dust_limit_satoshis` is greater than `channel_reserve_satoshis`.
   - the funder's amount for the initial commitment transaction is not sufficient for full [fee payment](03-transactions.md#fee-payment).
   - both `to_local` and `to_remote` amounts for the initial commitment transaction are less than or equal to `channel_reserve_satoshis` (see [BOLT 3](03-transactions.md#commitment-transaction-outputs)).